FortiGate

 FSSO has two modes of operation: Standard Mode and Advanced Mode.

-- Standard: The FSSO Collector Agent receives group information from the Collector agent in the domain\user format.
+• Standard: The FSSO Collector Agent receives group information from the DC Agent in the NetBIOS domain\user format.

 It is necessary for the Collector Agent and FortiGate to have the same Directory Access mode, or the connection between them might fail.

-Even though Standard mode is the default mode of operation, sometimes it is necessary to switch to Advanced mode in order to comply to company polices or authenticate nested groups.
+Even though Standard mode is the default mode of operation, sometimes it is necessary to switch to Advanced mode in order to comply to company polices, authenticate nested groups, or if some devices have host (computer) names longer than 15 characters.
+Host names longer than 15 characters will cause Collector Agent DNS resolution to fail.
+See this article: Technical Note: Workstation hostname character limit with FSSO scenario.

 To switch the FSSO Directory Access mode, the following steps are needed (this applies only if an FSSO solution has been deployed and does not address steps required to deploy a fresh FSSO install).
-Starting from firmware branch 6.0 there were some GUI changes on the FortiGate but the underlying mechanism is the same.
+Starting from firmware branch v6.0, there were some GUI changes on the FortiGate, but the underlying mechanism is the same.

-After selecting 'Apply & Refresh' button, the groups specified on FSSO CA group filter should be seen.
+After selecting the 'Apply & Refresh' button, the groups specified on the FSSO CA group filter should be seen.

-In the CLI, this should be done by running the following:
+In the CLI, this should be done by running the following commands:

 diagnose debug authd fsso refresh-groups

-Select one of the pre-configured LDAP server entries from the FortiGate and select which groups, users, or OUs it is required to filter.
+Select one of the pre-configured LDAP server entries from the FortiGate and select which groups, users, or OUs it is necessary to filter.

-Difference between User Group Source: Collector Agent and Local:
+Difference between Local and Collector Agent as User Group Source:

 Local: